 Planning a Photo Meet-Up

-To plan a photo meet-up, first, consider doing a search on Facebook to make sure no one else has already planned a gathering for your series.
+To plan a photo meet-up, first, check the tentative schedule below to make sure no one else has already planned a gathering for your series.
 Then, choose a photospot as well as a time that works for you.
 In order to be placed on the Tekko schedule you must choose an officially listed one.
-Please bear in mind that any shoots taking place off of the DLLCC property are not covered under liability insurance - shoot at your own risk!
+Please bear in mind that any shoots taking place off of the DLLCC property are not covered under liability insurance--shoot at your own risk!

 Next, create a public event page on Facebook, or a thread on your prefered forum, then invite fellow fans to join you!
 It’s up to you to promote your event, simply planning one doesn’t guarantee attendance.
 You can discuss pose ideas, such as specific characters, groups, pairings, or re-enactments.
 It’s also a good idea to choose a leader with a loud voice to call out pose directions, as well as a countdown to hold that pose.